An Apple A Day: Apple’s Health Benefits

 - Add diced apple to your favorite salad recipe, and supersize the portion for days when you’re hungrier but don’t want overload on calories.

 - Maybe you’re in the mood for a slightly sinful treat?
 Make this Cheddar Bacon Jalapeno stack with Gala or Honey Crisp apples.
 Core 1 apple (actually you can use any type).
-Cover a tray with parchment or aluminum foil.
+Cover a tray with parchment or coat with cooking spray.
 Alternate with 1 slice of crumbled, cooked bacon, chopped fresh jalapeno, and a deli slice of cheddar cheese, quartered (about 1/2 ounce).
 Bake at 400°F for 10 minutes until cheese is melted and the apples starts to brown.
 Serve immediately.

 Toppings For Other Superfoods Such As Kale